kimgb/mailer-integration/README.md

 #### Configuring the 'down' sync

 The application only runs one down sync, and is currently hardcoded to cut off campaigns after a month - you might miss out on the thin end of the infamous long tail.
-The config file consists of your schema transform from Active Campaign to your local database (SQL Server, I hope).
+The config file consists of your schema transform from Mailchimp to your local SQL Server database.
 You can find it in `/config/pull.yml`.

 #### Watch this space